Best Resume Format for Any Job: Examples & Templates

 - How to Write a Cover Letter – Every strong resume needs a cover letter.
 Use our writing guide to put together a professional cover letter.

-- Cover Letter Templates – Make sure your job application looks professional with a cover letter and resume combo featuring a similar design.
+- Cover Letter Templates – A cover letter and resume combo featuring a similar design will ensure that your job application looks professional.

 - Cover Letter Examples – Need inspiration?
-We have over 200 cover letter examples made by experts.
+We have over 200 examples of cover letters written by experts.

 Key Takeaways